Three observations: Sabres' youth propels team to win on kids day - NewsBreak

 As of late, the Sabres have seen an improvement in their puck movement.
 Throughout the first half of the season, the team had trouble possessing the puck in their own zone and moving from defense to offense.

 Buffalo seems to be building some sort of chemistry when passing the puck.
-This is especially visible when lines like Skinner Tuch and Cozens are on the ice; the three players always seem to know where they’re going to be before they’re going to be there.
+This is especially visible when lines like Skinner, Tuch and Cozens are on the ice.
+The trio always seem to know where they’re going to be before they’re going to be there.

 While these passing improvements certainly help the team win games, they will also help the Sabres gain confidence in each other and play better as a solid unit.